+By jlynch.
 By Nicole Rizzo Smith

 A federal appeals court has ruled that the U.S. Postal Service violated an artist’s copyright when it issued a stamp based on a photograph of his war memorial sculptures.

 In 1990, a sculptor and Korean War veteran, Frank Gaylord, won a contest to create a Korean War Veterans Memorial in Potomac Park in Washington, D.C.
 Mr. Gaylord’s design was a haunting tribute to Korean War veterans, featuring 19 stainless steel statues of foot soldiers in formation.

 Mr. Gaylord and the contractor hired by the government to supervise the project agreed that Mr. Gaylord would hold rights in the work, and he went on to receive five copyright registrations on the sculptures.